Heini-Maria/Heini-Maria/README.md

 * 🦄 I am a frontend developer with a marketing backround.
 * 💚 I love learning, using my creativity and solving problems.
-* 🌱 I am currently learning about algorithms and asymptotic notations
+* 🌱 I am currently learning about algorithms and asymptotic notations.